 If the insurance company of the at-fault party is unwilling to make a reasonable offer for your accident-related expenses, you may need to file a lawsuit to protect your rights to compensation.
 An Ohio auto accident lawyer at Nurenberg Paris will usually try to settle your case out of court, but if the at-fault party refuses to offer a fair settlement, we won’t hesitate to file a lawsuit on your behalf.

-Nurenberg, Paris, Heller & McCarthy has been helping injured victims for more than 85 years.
+Nurenberg, Paris, Heller & McCarthy has been helping injured victims for 90 years.
 In those years of experience, we’ve built the resources necessary to defend your rights, and we’ll spare no expense to get you the compensation you’re owed.

 Making the Decision to File

 Before taking legal action on your claim, our car accident lawyers will evaluate a number of factors, including the: